Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ve gone through and discussed many reasons why a lot of big developers don’t take mobile gaming seriously.
 However, to state that no big developers take the platform seriously is also certainly not true.
 There are developers out there right now trying to turn this culture around and create a library of awesome games for people.

 The list is quite long and includes studios such as Double Fine, Square Enix, Rockstar Games, SEGA, Bethesda, EA, Mojang, Disney, and many others.
 These have brought us a ton of great, long, solid games such as Grand Theft Auto, Final Fantasy, Minecraft, and many more.

 If you don't mind doing a little digging, you can find some big name titles that refuse to follow the Freemium model.

 On top of those, you have studios that are porting classic titles to mobile.
-Developers Beamdog have done Baldur’s Gate, Baldur’s Gate II, and Icewind Dale while Aspyr Media brought us Star Wars: Knights of the Old Republic.
+Developers Beamdog have done Baldur’s Gate, Baldur’s Gate II, and Icewind Dale while Aspyr Media brought us Star Wars: Knights of the New Republic.
 The list goes on and on of smaller developers that have ported huge titles to mobile for our enjoyment.